JanaBartak/HONEST/README.md

 2. Install required packages using 'install.packages("package_name")

 #### Aim 1
+Specific information about the Aim 1 data is available in the README and metadata files.

 1. Run the cleaning using following R scripts:
 	- 00_load_raw_data.R
 	- 01_handling_missing_values_and_recoding.R